-The low-point drains valves release water in the supply lines by opening the valves and all faucets.
+The low-point drain valves release water in the supply lines by opening the valves and all faucets.
 The water heater has its own drain plug.
 To drain the permanent fresh water holding tank and supply lines:

-- 1. Open all faucets, including the outside shower. - 2.
-Open the white fresh water holding tank gate valve. - 3.
-Open red and blue low point drain lines extending through the underbelly. - 4.
+- 1. Open all faucets. - 2.
+Open the fresh water holding drain valve. - 3.
+Remove the caps from the red and blue low point drains. - 4.
 Drain the sink by removing the drain cap. - 5.
 Turn ON the water pump and allow it to run as needed. - 6.
-Set the water heater bypass valve to Normal (horizontal). - 7.
-ALWAYS use the water heater P & T Valve (Pressure and Temperature Valve) to relieve any water pressure, BEFORE removing the water heater drain plug. - Even a small amount of water pressure may cause water to spray out when the drain plug is removed.
+OPEN all three water heater bypass valves (a, b, & c) as shown below: